obokhove/wetropolis20162020/README.md

 # Wetropolis Design 2016-2019

 ## Introduction
-The Wetropolis flood demonstrator is a conceptual, life installation showcasing what an extreme rainfall event is and how such an event can lead to extreme flooding of a city.
+The Wetropolis flood demonstrator is a conceptual, live installation showcasing what an extreme rainfall event is and how such an event can lead to extreme flooding of a city.
 A layman's introduction to Wetropolis is found in the following blog: http://blogs.reading.ac.uk/dare/2017/07/25/wetropolis-flood-demonstrator/ Please read the blog first.
 Wetropolis is best experienced life but, second best, please watch the following movies (from 30-08-2016):
 - a test to give a first impression https://youtu.be/1FIHFOn6IPQ